Cited Text Spans for Citation Text Generation: Limitations

 \section{Limitations}

-As discussed in Section \ref{sec:previous_cts}, existing CTS retrieval approaches all use the gold citation text as the query.
+\paragraph{Challenge of CTS retrieval.} As discussed in Section \ref{sec:previous_cts}, existing CTS retrieval approaches all use the gold citation text as the query.
 Our results also show that, while CTS retrieved using the gold citation text (or its keywords) yields strong generation performance, CTS retrieved with only the citation context sentences is not satisfactory.
 Therefore, we argue that citation text generation should be divided into two parts: support document retrieval and document-based citation text generation.
 Based on our results, we can achieve strong generation performance, but the automated retrieval part requires further investigation.

 As a workaround solution without a strong, context-based CTS retriever, we show that, when the user provides a few keywords to guide CTS retrieval, our models can perform quite well.
 This setting is practical under the human-in-the-loop configuration suggested by \citet{li-etal-2022-corwa}.
-Future work may predict the keywords of the gold citation text by performing paragraph- or document-level topic analysis using LLMs.
+However, we realize that this human-in-the-loop setting might be unfriendly to less-experienced researchers who are not sure what keyword to use.
+Future work may automatically predict the keywords of the gold citation text by performing paragraph- or document-level topic analysis using LLMs.

+\paragraph{Choice of ROUGE-labeling approach \& SOTA.} We choose ROUGE-based labeling for CTS because it empirically shows the advantage of using even distantly labeled CTS for citation text generation, compared to using only cited paper abstracts.
+However, we do not claim that our RAG model using this retriever trained on these distant labels is SOTA.
+ROUGE-based labeling selects CTS with high lexical overlap with the target citation and may miss CTS that are semantically relevant but less lexically similar.
+In addition, there are many alternative ways to obtain better performance, such as using a more carefully crafted CTS retriever and training a larger generator with extensive hyper-parameter tuning.
+Instead, we simply claim that using CTS can improve citation text generation performance over using cited paper abstracts, and human labeling of CTS is not required because distantly labeled CTS is of comparable quality.

+\paragraph{Quality Assurance of CTS.} Due to the high cost of manually collecting or evaluating the quality of the retrieved CTS, we are not able to perform quality assurance of the distantly retrieved CTS on a large scale to avoid error-propagation to generated citation texts.
+Future work can incorporate a fact-checking module to further filter out CTS sentences that do not entail the citation text.